jfk9w/spigot-2fa/README.md

 **Command**: `/2fa <player_name>`

-**Description**: Allow or reset authentication setup for a given player.
+*Description*: Allow or reset authentication setup for a given player.
 The command must be executed either from console or by an authenticated user.
 Target player must be online.

----

 **Command**: `/code <totp_code>`

-**Description**: Use this command in order to authenticate with your TOTP code.
+*Description*: Use this command in order to authenticate with your TOTP code.

 ### Installation